keiya-nobuta/iccom-usage/README.md

 more detail, see https://github.com/Bosch-SW/libiccom/blob/main/readme.md

-For example, the following is an implementation example of sender using ch.1 and receiver using ch.11 (loopback):
+Tfollowing is an implementation example of sender using ch.1 and receiver using ch.11 (loopback):

 ## Sender